qiz-li/lovelace-soft-ui/README.md

 [![This is new user_friendly](https://img.shields.io/badge/new%20user-friendly-brightgreen?style=flat-square&)](#) [![The maintainer is N-l1](https://img.shields.io/badge/maintainer-N--l1-blue?style=flat-square)](https://github.com/N-l1)

 **Hey there!** First and foremost, thank you for finding your way to my Home Assistant repo.
-Here you will find my custom Neumorphic / Soft UI syled Lovelace (UI of Home Assistant).
+Here you will find my custom Neumorphic/Soft UI syled Lovelace (UI of Home Assistant).
 I hope you like it!

 **Click** [**here**](docs/inspiration.md) **for some examples and inspiration**